kijiproject/kiji/kijiproject.github.com/_posts/tutorial/2012-01-01-phonebook-tutorial.md

 ### How to Use this Tutorial

-* **Links to Javadoc** - Class names link to the relevant Javadoc.
-For example, checkout [`EntityId`]({{site.api_url}}EntityId.html).
+* **Links to Javadoc** - Class names link to the relevant Javadoc:
+[`EntityId`]({{site.api_url}}EntityId.html).

-* **Code Walkthrough** - We provide code snippets in gray boxes with syntax highlighting like so:
+* **Code Walkthrough** - Code snippets are in gray boxes with language specific syntax highlighting:

 {% highlight java %}
 System.out.println("Hello Kiji");
 {% endhighlight %}

-* **Shell Commands** - the shell commands to run the above code will be in light blue boxes, and the results in grey.
+* **Shell Commands** - Shell commands to run the above code will be in light blue boxes, and the results in grey.

 <div class="userinput">
 {% highlight bash %}